Mike Adams (offensive tackle)

-Mike Adams (born March 10, 1990) is a former American football Offensive tackle.
-He played college football at Ohio State and was named first-team all Big Ten in 2010.
+Mike Adams (born March 10, 1990) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, earning first-team All-Big Ten honors in 2010.
 Adams was considered to be one of the best offensive tackles of his draft class.

-Early career
+Early life

 Adams attended Dublin Coffman High School in Dublin, Ohio, where he was an All-State selection as a junior and senior.
 Regarded as a five-star recruit by Rivals.com, Adams was listed as the No. 1 offensive tackle prospect in the class of 2008.

 Professional career

-2012 NFL Draft
+2012 NFL draft

 After Adams tested positive for drug use at the 2012 NFL Scouting Combine the Pittsburgh Steelers initially removed him from their draft board.
 Determined to be selected by his favorite team, Adams met with head coach Mike Tomlin, general manager Kevin Colbert, and team owner Art Rooney II.
 After professing his love for the Steelers and willingness to rectify his mistake, Adams was reconsidered.
-He was selected in the second round (pick 56) of the 2012 NFL Draft by the Pittsburgh Steelers.
+He was selected in the second round (pick 56) of the 2012 NFL draft by the Pittsburgh Steelers.